hyeontaek/kaleido/README.md

 * To exclude git repositories from synchronization,
 > $ kaleido untrack-git PATH<br/>

-* When .kaleido directory becomes too big; on Machine A:
+* When .kaleido directory becomes too big, on Machine A,
 > $ kaleido -b 127.0.0.1:50000 -D squash<br/>
   * All other machines synchronizing will also compact .kaleido directory